 Our Hong Kong itinerary

 The biggest determiner of what to do in Hong Kong for two days was where we'd stay.
-Hong Kong is so big (2,755 km² or 1,064 sq mi) and we didn't feel like spending half of our time on public transportation, that wherever we'd stay would also be where we'd go out to explore.
+Hong Kong is so big (2,755 km² or 1,064 sq mi), and we didn't feel like spending half our time on public transportation.
+We decided that wherever we'd stay would also be where we'd go out to explore.

 After having done some research online, we settled on Hong Kong Island.
-Two big reasons were that there are plenty of things to do on Hong Kong Island and that it's easy to get to from the airport.
+The two big reasons were that there are plenty of things to do and it's easy to get to from the Hong Kong International Airport.

 Day 1: Wan Chai, Central, and Sheung Wan

 It's good to know that on our first day, we were completely jet-lagged.
-We'd landed in Hong Kong at 6.30 in the morning which was 11.30 in the evening in Belgium and so we'd missed a night.
-I hadn't been able to sleep at all and Boyfriend just a little but as we could only check into our room after lunch, we immediately set out to explore.
+We'd landed in Hong Kong at 6.30 in the morning, which was 11.30 in the evening in my former home town Belgium, so we'd missed a night.
+I hadn't slept at all, and my ex-partner only got a little bit.
+But we set out to explore.

-Everything we've done that first day that you'll read about below, we did in the morning.
-But as we started exploring so early, you can easily stretch these Hong Kong activities out over a full day.
+Everything we did on that first day you'll read about below.
+As we started exploring so early, you can easily stretch these Hong Kong activities out over an entire day.
 There is truly so much to see and do everywhere, whether you like to shop, eat, or simply roam some interesting streets.

 Pacific Place

 Let me start by saying that you can do a lot of shopping in Hong Kong.
-I lost count of the shopping malls we came across in just those two days.
-Some of them were pretty high-end while others had the regular mid-range retailers.
+I lost count of the shopping malls we encountered in those two days.
+Some of them were high-end, while others had regular mid-range retailers.

 It was crazy.